ethersphere/SWIPs/SWIPs/swip-pss-capability.md

 ## Implementation

-Using combinations of these flags it is possible to express relevant use cases for behavior:
+Using combinations of these flags it is possible to express relevant use cases for behavior.

 |send|recv|fwd|part|empty| |enqueue|handle|forward|
 |---|---|---|---|---|---|---|---|---|